Terrarium Substrate: A Hands-on Guide (+ Best Soil Mixes)

 I get it; not everyone has the time to formulate the perfect mix for every setup.

-Itโ€™s a precise mix of orchid bark, earthworm castings, coco coir, horticultural charcoal, and (optionally) pumice.
+Itโ€™s a precise mix of orchid bark, earthworm castings, coco coir, and horticultural charcoal (biochar).

 The blend of materials provides excellent water retention and drainage, making it a great option for tropical plants of all varieties.